A Bayesian joint model of multiple nonlinear longitudinal and competing risks outcomes for dynamic prediction in multiple myeloma: joint estimation and corrected two-stage approaches: The Bayesian Joint Model

 We redefine the three parameters of the \eqref{eq:biexponential} as $B_{kli} = \exp\left\{\theta_{1kl} + b_{kli1}\right\}$, $G_{kli} = \exp\left\{\theta_{2kl} + b_{kli2}\right\}$, and $D_{kli} = \exp\left\{\theta_{3kl} + b_{kli3}\right\}$, where ${\bm \theta}_{kl}=(\theta_{1kl},\theta_{2kl},\theta_{3kl})^{\top}$ are population parameters while ${\bm b}_{kli}=(b_{kli1},b_{kli2},b_{kli3})^{\top}$ are random effects.
 In addition, we assume that ${\bm b}_{kli} \sim \mbox{Normal}({\bm 0},{\bm\Omega}_{kl})$, where ${\bm\Omega}_{kl}$ is an unstructured variance-covariance matrix.

 Note that we opted to specify two univariate bi-exponential models (i.e., $k=1$ and $k=2$ in \eqref{eq:biexponential} are independent of each other) instead of a bivariate one.
-This simplification was made to overcome convergence issues introduced by having many random effects per LoT ($2 \times 3 \times n_{l}$) and non-linearity.
+This simplification was made to overcome convergence issues associated with a common unstructured variance-covariance matrix for all random effects.
+Moreover, in medical practice, these biomarkers are expected to be complementary but not necessarily correlated \citep{tacchetti2017, gran2021}, which corroborates what we assumed.